thiagocapuano/waves-documentation/en/waves-token-rating/about-waves-token-rating.md

 # Weight calculation

-The formula for calculating the score weight
+## The formula for calculating the weight of the score

 When calculating the rating of a token, not only the user's score is taken into account, but also the weight of this score.

 The weight `W` of the score is calculated by the formula: